 You obviously have clearly articulated the issues upfront.
 Imagine, therefore, how frustrating it would be if the agent disregards that wealth of information and asks scripted questions, such as, “How many computers do you have connected?
 Are they connected through a wireless router?
 Have you rebooted the modem?
 Has there been any severe weather in your area?”

 However, newer scripting technologies allow scripts to be far more conversational than in the past, eliminating many of the concerns organizations have in adopting a scripting solution.
 With new scripting technologies, agents can create a dynamic script based on “if this problem, then this response” scenarios.
 Instead of static, linear call flows, the agents have access to an adaptive user interface so they can respond to multiple points within a conversation.
 The software changes based on the natural call flow with the customer, instead of letting the system dictate the call flow.

 Your ability to create efficient customer service processes is often constrained by the myriad applications on your agent desktop.
 A typical customer service process may need to span multiple windows and web applications, none of which are integrated with each other.
-This results in cumbersome process flows, rekeying of data and lack of integration, which add up to lengthy call times, reduced accuracy (i.e., customer call backs) and an overall increase in customer frustration.
+This results in a cumbersome process flow, rekeying of data, and lack of integration, which add up to lengthy call times, reduced accuracy (i.e., customer callbacks), and an overall increase in customer frustration.